AlenaGM/pet-food-shop/README.md

 # Online Pet Food Shop

-Landing page for an online pet food shop, a training project built during week 9 of learning with [ITGirlSchool].
+Landing page for an online pet food shop, a training project built during week 9 of learning at [ITGirlSchool].

 The task was to create a basic landing page using CSS-Grid.